Acetonen/Interkamen_career/README.md

 ### Prerequisites

-For working with that program you need to install on your machine:
+For working with program source you need to install on your machine:
-1. python 3.6+
+1. python 3.7+
 And pythons frameworks:
 1. pandas
 2. matplotlib
 3. openpyxl
 4. Pillow
 5. Sentry
+6. bcrypt

 ### Installing